Skip to main content

 Parts

-A Part is the catalog entry — a part number, description, revision, and the design intent.
-Parts are not the physical thing on the shelf; that’s PartInventory.
+A Part is the library entry.
+It holds a part number, description, revision, and the design intent.
+A Part is not the physical thing on the shelf.
+That physical thing is a PartInventory.

 FieldNotes